Good morning! Welcome to my “Rewind Interview” with Jacqueline Oby – Ikocha of A Cooking Pot and Twisted Tales.

 1. Please Tell Us About Yourself.

 My name is Jacqueline Oby-Ikocha.
-I’m a Nigerian born, Dubai (UAE) resident, of Igbo heritage.
+I’m a Nigerian-born, Dubai (UAE) resident, of Igbo heritage.
 The Igbo’s are a hardworking, industrious, nomadic and proud tribe of Nigeria whom can be found in almost every nook and cranny of the world, even in places that you would least expect to find them.
 We strive to thrive wherever we are found.

-Personality wise, I would describe myself as a simple, deep-thinking, friendly, inquisitive and vivacious human with multiple layers which baffle me at certain times.
+Personality wise, I would describe myself as a simple, deep thinking, friendly, inquisitive and vivacious human with multiple layers that baffle me at certain times.

 I’m an ambivert, a people person, an outspoken, and focused woman.
 I can own up to being a loyal and upright person and you can take my word to the bank.
 Hard work doesn’t scare me.
 I truly believe in encouraging others to be the best that they can be.
 I’m also a wife, a mother, a writer, a perpetual learner, a life-enthusiast and a die-hard optimist.
 I don’t believe in the word impossible.